Lolirule/Entity_Information_Extraction/README.md

 ## Additional Integrated Features

 1. **Multi-field Extraction**
-   I have customized the prompts to retrieve multiple pieces of information at once.
-For example, the prompt "Get the email and address for {company}" efficiently e      extracts both the email and address data.
+   The prompts have been customized to retrieve multiple pieces of information at once.
+For example, the prompt "Get the email and address for {company}" efficiently extracts both the email and address data.

 2. **Direct Google Sheets Output**
-   I have integrated a feature that allows the extracted data to be written directly to Google Sheets.
-This ensures a seamless process for transferring and updating data in real-time.
+   A feature has been integrated that allows the extracted data to be written directly to Google Sheets, ensuring a seamless process for transferring and updating data in real-time.

     ![image](https://github.com/user-attachments/assets/8c44abeb-489a-4c55-bf15-1a36a63517cf)